North Wilkesboro Speedway Executive Director updates fans on the 2023 All Star Race

 “Transportation, parking and shuttle plans to be announced soon.”
 Continued Fickenscher

-On the minds of fans who missed out on the chance for tickets will have another opportunity but limited to only single day tickets for Friday practice sessions and Saturday’s Craftsman Truck Series events.
+On the minds of fans who missed out on the chance for tickets will have another opportunity but limited to only single day tickets for Friday practice sessions and Saturday’s Craftsman Truck Series events when tickets go on sale on February 22nd.
 Both days are scheduled to also include concerts from acts that have yet to be announced.

 Finally, with millions being poured into the track by grant funds and Speedway Motorsports, the future of the track in the coming years seems to be secured.
 Late last year additional funding was added to the track with the promise the additional events would be held over the next five years.